 Inspect, lubricate, and test hoist-operated chain gates, end gates, and hoists for operation as needed.

 Inspect and repair spill gates and control systems where necessary.
-The spillway must be able to achieve spill patterns on April 10, except for coordinated changes.
+The spillway must be able to achieve spill patterns on April 10 through August 31, except for coordinated changes.
+No more than two functioning bays within the spillwall may be out at one time in case of spill.

 Discontinue operation of the ice & trash sluiceway (ITS) from December 16 through the end of February, 24 hours/day, except during periods of spill when the sluiceway will be operated if available, per section 2.2.3.
 Close the endgate and open sluice gates 1-1 and 18-3 to allow fish egress from the ITS when equalized with the forebay.
 Inspect and correct any epoxy or concrete deficiencies on the ITS walls and floors, where accessible.